SwanHtetMorgan/SwignCRUD/README.md

 Usage
 To run the application, follow these steps:

-Download the Bash Script: Download the provided Bash script file (<script_name>.sh) from the repository.
+Download the Bash Script: Download the provided Bash script file (main.sh) from the repository.

 Configure MySQL Database and Table: